ooddle

 Permission Lists

 Write down five things you are allowed to feel.
 Tired.
 Frustrated.
 Sad.
 Resentful.
 Bored.
 Caregivers often suppress emotions they label as ugly, which makes those emotions stronger.
 Naming them on paper drains some of their charge.
+Add to the list any time a new feeling arrives.
+The act of giving the feeling permission is often enough to release it.

 When to Use These Tools

 Use the two minute reset whenever you transition between caregiving tasks.
 Use body doubling for the tasks that drain you most.
 Use permission lists on the days that feel heaviest, not the days that feel fine.
+Use the energy audit on Sundays as you look at the week ahead.

 Watch for the warning signs that you need more than a reset.
 If you are crying daily, having intrusive thoughts about escaping, drinking more than you used to, or unable to feel anything at all, that is the moment to talk to a therapist who specializes in caregivers, not the moment to push harder.
+Caregiver specific therapy is now widely available, and many therapists offer reduced rates for caregivers because they understand the financial pressure of the role.

 Building a Daily Practice You Can Sustain

 Sustainable caregiver self care is not a spa day.
 It is a set of small protections built into the architecture of your week.
+The goal is not to feel great.
+It is to keep yourself functional and humane through a long demanding period.

 1. Identify three non negotiable minutes per day.
 Same time, same place.
 Yours alone.